 - Petty cash slips

-When you sell any business assets — such as the real estate, furniture or machinery you use — you’ll need to keep the purchase and sales agreements as well as your receipts.
+When you sell any business assets — such as the real estate, furniture or machinery you use — you’ll need to keep the purchase and sales agreements as well as a copy of the receipt.
 You’ll also need the purchase receipts if you use depreciation on your business assets as tax write-offs.

-When asking yourself, “What receipts I should keep for taxes?” you should know that business owners and sole proprietors aren’t the only ones who should be keeping receipts.
-Many taxpayers qualify for common eligible deductions that could require proof in the form of a receipt.
+Business owners aren’t the only ones who should be keeping receipts.
+Many taxpayers qualify for tax deductions that could require proof in the form of a receipt.

 Keep these documents as well:

-- Receipts to prove you qualify for any special tax benefits you claim, such as an educator expense deduction
+- Receipts for purchases that qualify for special tax benefits such as an educator expense deduction

 - Supporting receipts and documents for eligible home improvement costs on real estate

-- Receipts for costs related to medical expenses — these expenses can include the costs of ambulance rides and spending associated with traveling to and from medical appointments, including parking and tolls
+- Receipts for eligible medical expenses and dental costs, such as out-of-pocket payments for doctors, hospital stays and prescriptions as well as spending associated with traveling to and from medical appointments, including parking and tolls

 - Energy-saving home improvement receipts